Rxavio/Teamwork/README.md

 ## Required Features

-1. Employees can create their own user account.
+1. Employees can create their own user account
-2. Employees can sign in.
+2. Employees can sign in
-3. Employees can write and/or share articles with colleagues on topics of interest to them.
+3. Employees can write and/or share articles with colleagues on topics of interest to them
-4. Employees can edit their articles.
+4. Employees can edit their articles
-5. Employees can delete their articles.
+5. Employees can delete their articles
-6. Employees can comment on other colleagues' article post.
+6. Employees can comment on other colleagues' article post
-7. Employees can view all articles showing the most recently posted articles first.
+7. Employees can view all articles showing the most recently posted articles first
-8. Employees can view a specific article.
+8. Employees can view a specific article

 ## Optional Features

-- Employees can view all articles that belong to a category.
+- Employees can view all articles that belong to a category
-- Employees can flag a comment, or article as inappropriate.
+- Employees can flag a comment, or article as inappropriate
-- Admin can delete a comment, or article flagged as inappropriate.
+- Admin can delete a comment, or article flagged as inappropriate

 # **Technonlogies**